-User feedback is a vital a part of any mobile app development process that many people overlook or take for granted.
+User feedback is a vital part of any mobile app development process that many people overlook or take for granted.
 The problem with user feedback, however, always seems to be either having too much user feedback or not enough, which is why it’s extremely important to know the best and most effective ways to collect user feedback.
+And how do you use it effectively?
+Once you have it, you’ll want to check out our detailed six-chapter guide to powerful feedback analysis.

-We’ve gathered below some of the best practices to gather user feedback based on our experiences as well as various studies to help you save time, money, and effort.
+Below, we’ve gathered some of the best practices to gather user feedback based on our experiences as well as various studies to help you save time, money, and effort.

 Best Practices to Gather User Feedback